 Hobart, Launceston, Cradle Coast

-This unit introduces the principles of marketing in business and the influence of consumers.
+This unit introduces the principles of marketing in business, the influence of consumers and the external environment.
 You will explore why and how a business identifies and analyses the markets for its products, services and experience.
-This will include investigating the scope of the marketing practitioner, value propositions, marketing theory, brand messages and customer relations management.
+This will include an appreciation of the scope of the marketing practitioner, value propositions, marketing theory, brand messages, customer relations management and marketing channels.

 |Unit name||Marketing for Business|